Anne Edgar, firstname.lastname@example.org, cell 646 567 3586

 Masters Drawings New York, the pre-eminent event for drawings on the calendar of art lovers, began as a casual gallery crawl during the Old Masters auctions and The Winter Antiques Show in New York.
 Since its founding in 2005 by Margot Gordon, an Old Masters specialist based in the city, and Crispian Riley-Smith of London, the week has grown into a highly anticipated occasion.

-Date: Saturday, January 21, to Saturday 28, 2017
+Date: Saturday, January 27, to February 3, 2018

 Hours: 10 am to 6 pm daily, except Sunday, 2 pm to 6 pm

 Opening Preview: 4 pm to 8 pm, Friday, January 26, 2018